Cleaning Tips May 29, 2025 5 min read By Dan

 Understanding Different Types of Stains

 Successful stain removal depends on understanding the type of stain you're dealing with.
-Protein stains, oil-based stains, and water-based stains all require different approaches for effective removal.
+Protein stains (blood, milk, egg), oil-based stains (grease, makeup, cooking oil), tannin stains (tea, coffee, wine), and dye-based stains (ink, curry) all require different approaches.
+Using the wrong method can set a stain permanently, so identification is your first step.

 Red Wine Stains